 For more guidance, see supporting documents and references for postgraduate taught programmes.

-If you are looking to start this programme in 2017, you can find information about 2017 entry on the 2017 Bible and the Contemporary World MLitt page.
+If you started this programme in 2016, you can find information about 2016 entry on the 2016 Bible and the Contemporary World (MLitt) page.
 Information about all programmes from previous years of entry can be found in our archive.

 - Gain an understanding of how public issues and culture both shape and are shaped by Christian theology, biblical interpretation and practice.